Mormon Modesty (What I’d Like My Daughters to Know)

 What you wear to church or school or the swimming pool communicates something different to all the people who look at you.
 (Just like the type of house you live in or car you drive or bumper stickers & shirt slogans you sport).
 Become savvy to what you are communicating by your apparel and take responsibility for it.
 But at the same time you are only responsible to a certain extent–and that extent is dictated by society as a whole NOT BY SOME FRINGE ASPECT of society.
 Some will tell you that “you are NOT responsible for other people’s thoughts”.
 Others will tell you “You ARE LARGELY responsible for other people’s thoughts”.
 Both of these are extreme stances of a complex situation.
 The truth is, society at large makes the rules for what’s “normal” and you as a youth must learn what is “normal” or mainstream and then decide whether you want to push the envelope of those norms or be conservative in keeping those norms.
 I hope you’ll consult with me to get a feel for what’s mainstream in our social circle and be sure that you are communicating intelligently within those bounds.

 But I hope you internalize this ONE takeaway.
 Boys are biologically programmed to interpret the way you push the envelope of dress standards to equate with your sexual availability.
 Just like a courting bird that ruffles her feathers or a cat in heat that walks past potential sex partners with their tail in the air, when you expose more of your body than is normal for the situation, boys will see it as an invitation to hit on you and explore your sexual availability.
 Be ready for it.
 And be firm in helping them know your intentions.
+If you dress provocatively… don’t be surprised when you largely attracted guys you want to sexually use you and then throw you away.

 3. CLOTHING SHOULD PRIMARILY BE A TOOL.
 A BODY SHOULD NOT.
 Use clothing wisely, use it selflessly.
 It can keep you warm or cool you off.
 But you can also use clothing to gain power over others.
 You can use your body to gain power over others.
 You can use it as an object just as you would use other objects which equate to power.
 Power in social status, Power in sexuality, Power in relationships.
 Attractive bodies can be powerful.
 And you can use that power selfishly or unselfishly.
 I hope you try and use the way you dress to polarize toward selflessness.
 The more selfless you are, the easier your relationships are going to be to maintain.